-An enrolment with Centrelink will cease when a child has not attended a session of care for a number of continuous weeks, as specified by the Australian Government child care assistance requirements (refer to the Child Care Provider Handbook).
-Before care can be provided, the service must provide the rural care administration officer with at least 24 hours' notice to ensure that new enrolment details can be submitted to Centrelink and care arrangements re-established, which parents must confirm.
+An enrolment with Centrelink will cease when a child has not attended a session of care for a 13 continuous weeks, as specified by the Australian Government child care assistance requirements (refer to the Child Care Provider Handbook).
+Before care can be reinstated, the service must provide the rural care administration coordinator with at least 24 hours' notice to ensure that new enrolment details can be submitted to Centrelink and care arrangements re-established.